-ANTEA Cement Sha is an investment with the highest standards applied in terms of construction and operation in Albania and a total value exceeding 200 million Euro.
+ANTEA Cement SH.A. ("Antea Cement" or "the Company") is an investment with the highest standards applied in terms of construction and operation in Albania with a total value exceeding 200 million Euro.
 The company is controlled by ALVACIM LTD, which has 100% shareholding in the Company.
-The Company's ultimate parent is Titan Cement International S.A. (hereinafter referred as TITAN Group)
+The Company's ultimate parent is Titan Cement International S.A. (hereinafter referred as TITAN Group).

-Antea Cement was awarded the right for land usage and mining exploitation by the Albanian Government for 99 years.
+Antea Cement was awarded the right for land use and mining exploitation by the Albanian Government for 99 years in October 2007.
 The plant was constructed by CBMI Construction Co, a Chinese construction company, under the supervision of TITAN Group which implemented the highest safety standards applicable, the project was completed on time, within the forecasted budget and with zero accidents.

 ANTEA Cement has an annual production capacity of 1.4 million ton of cement and 3.300 ton of clinker per day.
-The plant is located at "Boka e Kuge", Borizane which is 50 km away from Tirana, capital city of Albania.
+The plant is located at "Boka e Kuqe", Borizane, which is 50 km away from Tirana, capital city of Albania.